MicrosoftDocs/azure-devops-docs/docs/organizations/accounts/add-external-user.md

 ---
-title: Add external users to your organization in Azure DevOps
+title: Add, invite external users, guest users to your organization
+titleSuffix: Azure DevOps
+ms.custom: seodec18
-description: Learn how to invite an outside user to your organization ms.prod: devops ms.technology: devops-accounts ms.assetid: ec935536-6a5e-4b62-adf2-4207a70440bd
+description: Learn how to invite an outside or external user to your organization ms.prod: devops ms.technology: devops-accounts ms.assetid: ec935536-6a5e-4b62-adf2-4207a70440bd